Henry the Lion: Family background

 The grandfather of Henry the Lion, the Bavarian Duke Henry the Black, married Wulfhild, the eldest daughter of the Saxon Duke Magnus Billung and Sophia, the daughter of the Hungarian King.
 Large tracts of land around Luneberg the center of power and the burial place of the House of Billung, now went to the Welfs.
 In 1123 a relative of the family, Bishop Conrad of Constance, was put forward for canonisation, and raised the reputation of the family.
 The Welf Judith, daughter of Henry the Black, married the Hohenstaufen Duke Frederick II, the father of Frederick Barbarossa.
 The candidacy of Frederick II as the successor to the ore rich lands of the late, childless Henry V stayed unsponsored.
 Instead, the Saxon duke Lothar III was preferred.
 The usual sponsors of Henry the Black were split between him and Duke Lothar.
 Some of these sponsors were won over by Lothar marrying his only daughter Gertrude to Henry's son, Henry the Proud.
 Gertrude’s mother was Richenza, heiress of the Saxon territories of Northeim and the properties of the Brunones, counts of Brunswick.
 From this union came Henry the Lion.
-He was born in Ravensburg.
-From the Steterburger Chronik, he must have been born around 1129/1130.
-His baptism was around 1135/36, but this seems a long time to wait for a baptism.
-It is possible that the copyist made a transcription error, so Henry's birth could have been in 1133/35.
+He was probably born in Ravensburg between 1129 and 1135.